isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane.md

 </tbody></table>

 ________________________________________
-<p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;"><i><sup>1</sup> Day 1 refers to the day that the traveller clears arrival immigration in Singapore.
+<p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;"><i><sup>1</sup> The day that the traveller clears arrival immigration for entry into Singapore is counted as Day1.
 To illustrate, if the traveller clears arrival immigration at 2330 hours (Singapore time) on 1 October 2021 (i.e. Day 1), he/she is required to undergo COVID-19 PCR tests on 3 October 2021 (i.e. Day 3) and 7 October 2021 (i.e. Day 7).
 If the traveller clears arrival immigration at 0030 hours (Singapore time) on 2 October 2021 (i.e. Day 1), he/she is required to undergo COVID-19 PCR tests on 4 October 2021 (i.e. Day 3) and 8 October 2021 (i.e. Day 7).</i></p>